n132/n132.github.io/_posts/2022-03-07-How-does-shell-work.md

 }
 ```

 If the function finds redirection symbols "<>" at the start of the command, the parameter `cmd` would be converted to a `redircmd`.
-And the parser would build the `redircmd` agaist the redirection symbol.
+And the parser would build the `redircmd` against the redirection symbol.
 We have three types of redirection, including ">", "<", ">>".
 According to the redirection symbols, we open the redirection file with corresponding permissions.

 ```c
 struct redircmd {